 I also know how it feels to get revenge with a narcissistic injury.

 However, it is not just your own mental health.

-You are protecting the children’s mental health because your children are also going to be discarded from their own parents.
+You are protecting the children’s fragile mind because your children are also going to be discarded from their own parents.

 Think again before going through narcissistic injury and retaliation.